Parvez-shaik/fullstack/README.md

 ## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+This project is a solo project completed entirely by **Parvez Shaik**.

+If you find improvements, feel free to fork the repository, make changes, and submit a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Team
+## Developed By

-- Yashwanth Gundla - Frontend Developer
-- Jayasairohit Valasapalli - Backend Developer
+- **Parvez Shaik** - Full Stack Developer
-- Akhila Gotike - Tester
-- Tharun Javaji - Quality Assurance

 ## Acknowledgments

 - Express.js documentation
 - React documentation
 - PostgreSQL documentation
 - Render.com documentation